iogf/shiva/README.md

 criteria takes also into accout country and city.

-When a ticket is created then an E-mail is sent to the ticket's author to validate the ticket it comes with a deletion link that is used to remove the ticket later.
+When a ticket is created then an E-mail is sent to the ticket's author to validate the ticket it comes with a deletion and avoid expiration link that is used to remove the ticket later.

 The rationale to not demand a login mechanism consists of the fact that people who are in need of basic resources to survive are unlikely to have access to a device with internet nor